jeanpierrefortune/keyple-plugin-springcard-android-pcsc-java-lib/README.md

-# Keyple Plugin Springcard PcscLike Android Java Library
+# Keyple Plugin SpringCard PcscLike Android Java Library

 ## Overview

-The **Keyple Plugin Springcard PcscLike Android Java Library** is an add-on to allow an application using Keyple to interact with PC/SC and BLE readers in Android.
+The **Keyple Plugin SpringCard PcscLike Android Java Library** is an add-on to allow an application using Keyple to interact with PC/SC and BLE readers in Android.

 ## Examples